-For an historian, Berlin is amazing: History speaks from every building, can be found in every corner.
+As a historian, Berlin is amazing: History speaks from every building and can be found in every corner.

-As someone who came from the Middle East and speaks both Hebrew and Arabic, Berlin is fascinating: Truly colourful and multicultural.
+As an Israeli who speaks both Hebrew and Arabic, Berlin reminds me many of the good things from the place I come from: Truly colourful and multicultural.

 - General Sightseeing of Berlin

 - Historical Berlin: From the Middle Ages to Contemporary Times

 - Berlin During the Third Reich Era

 - Jewish Heritage Tours (in the “regular” Jewish heritage sites and in more off the beaten track routes)

 - Berlin in the Roaring 1920s

 - The Old City of Spandau and its Vicinity

 - The Jewish Museum (usually integrated with other sites – please consult me)